 The videos based on this conspiracy theory, which are currently circulating on the web, are completely false.

 A scientific article published on March 17, 2020 disproved the idea that this virus resulted from a laboratory creation.
-In the study, the researchers examined what could be deduced from the original coronavirus SARS-CoV-2, working with a comparative analysis of genetic data.
-In the article, they describe the notable characteristics of its genome and discuss the scenarios in which it could reproduce.
+In the study, the researchers examined what could be deduced from the origin of SARS-CoV-2, from a comparative analysis of genetic data.
+In the article, they describe the notable characteristics of its genome and discuss the scenarios in which it could have occurred.
 Their analyses clearly show that there is no indication that SARS-CoV-2 could be a lab construct.

 The proximal origin of SARS-CoV-2, Kristian G. Andersen, Andrew Rambaut, W. Ian Lipkin, Edward C. Holmes & Robert F. Garry.
 Nature Medicine (2020)

 Decryption by Prof. Olivier Schwartz, former Scientific director of the Institut Pasteur (https://twitter.com/MinSoliSante/status/1240239777925881856)

 2 _ The Institut Pasteur of Shanghai (IPS) did not work on coronaviruses in the P4 laboratory in Wuhan, which is associated with a Chinese institute.

 Scientific collaboration with China, on the most dangerous pathogens (referred to as “class 4,” denoting pathogens that can only be the object of research in extremely secure laboratories, designated as “P4”), and on emerging viruses, fits into the context of a French-Chinese agreement for preventing and combatting emerging infectious viruses, signed in Peking on October 9, 2004.